backstage/backstage/docs/features/search/README.md

 title: Search Documentation
 sidebar_label: Overview
 description:
-  Backstage Global Search lets you find the right information you are looking for in the Backstage ecosystem.
+  Backstage Search lets you find the right information you are looking for in the Backstage ecosystem.
 ---

-# Backstage Global Search
+# Backstage Search

 ## What is it?

-Backstage Global Search lets you find the right information you are looking for in the Backstage ecosystem.
+Backstage Search lets you find the right information you are looking for in the Backstage ecosystem.

 ## Features